 Definition of Superlative

-Superlative is a literary device which is usually an adjective or adverb used to distinguish an object from three or more others of its type.
-Superlative is used in both literary as well as scientific writing to emphasize certain objects, persons, places or events, which have unique or extraordinary attributes.
+Superlative is a literary device that is usually an adjective or adverb used to distinguish an object from three or more others of its type.
+Superlative is used in both literary as well as scientific writing to emphasize certain objects, persons, places, or events, which have unique or extraordinary attributes.
 The term superlative can only be applied when three or more objects are compared.

 - My cousin is the tallest among the giants